carlosjpinheiro/Landing-Page-TOP/README.md

 # Landing-Page-TOP

-Project of webpage as exercise for HTML and CSS.
+Project of a landing page as part of The Odin Project curriculum.
+In this project the student is going to practice the skills learned in HTML and CSS making a webpage from scratch.